Himanshurao/AzureLabs/Hybrid Cloud Networking - Lab 1 - Virtual Networks.md

 Let's examine our network topology now that we have peering enabled.
 1. Click on **Monitor** from the left hand pane.
 2. Under **Insights** select **Network**, then under **Monitoring** choose **Topology**.
-3. User **Resource Group** select **MyVNets**.
+3. User **Resource Group** select **Lab1**.
 In a moment a conceptual network diagram should be generated showing all three vNets and subnets including the new peerings between vNet1 and vNet2.

  ### Taks-5: Adding  New Data Disks, Enabling Caching
 1. In the Azure portal, from the menu on the left, select Virtual machines.